nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 - `<rate>` specified should be in SGD/{foreign currency}.
 - `<rate>` must be a positive decimal that is between 0.001 and 3,000,000.
 - The update of a previously used exchange rate will not retroactively affect entries made prior to the update.

+### Storage for income and expense entries
+Save all the income and expense entries to the KaChinnnngggg.txt

+All income and expense entries will be update to the file for every command input.

+There is no command to save to file manually since it's updating after every command

+### Retrieve entries from text file and save to the income and expense list
+Retrieve all the income and expense entries from the KaChinnnngggg.txt

+At the beginning of executing the program, KaChinnnngggg will automatically retrieve all the entries storied in the KaChinnnngggg.txt

+There is no command to get from file manually since it will run once at the beginning of program.

 ## FAQ